sky5454/flash-no-wipe/README-en.md

 - All tested in the TWRP and Linux
 - You are very welcome to submit each ROM app package name, which is very conducive to the next content of the precise adaptation
 - AEX-p-data-system Directory shows: AEX Android P Data/system Package Management Profile Example Description
+- Really sorry, since my poor English, some files hasn't been translated.(But you can use translation software.)

 ## Current Issues